Transfer Window Logic

 The timing logic below shows how a tap is resolved into a free transfer or a fresh base fare once it clears the validation gates:

 The following implementation models transfer window logic as a memory-efficient, streaming reconciliation processor.
-It uses collections.deque for O(1) window sliding, explicit error boundaries, and generator-based processing to avoid loading full datasets into RAM.
+It uses collections.deque for O(1) window sliding, Decimal for every monetary value, explicit error boundaries, and generator-based processing so the full dataset is never materialized in RAM.

 from __future__ import annotations